The Wild Atlantic Way Ireland

 33 From Sixtine of Six Miles Away – Kinsale, Old Head

-The best way to get there is either by car (if you rent one) or by bike since it is located about 10km away from Kinsale city center.
-You can walk/climb around the cliffs on both sides, while one is more open and the other one more quiet and wind safe.
-There is no fence protecting you from the edges, since this place is pure nature.
+The best way to get there is either by car (if you rent one) or by bike since it is located about 10km away from Kinsale city centre.
+You can walk/climb around the cliffs on both sides, while one is more open and the other one quieter and wind safe.
+There is no fence protecting you from the edges since this place is pure nature.
 So, be careful in case you are there on a windy day.

 Check out Sixtina’s Instagram here

 Probably one of Ireland’s most famous landmarks the legend of the Blarney Stone is one that many tourists pilgrimage to.
 Not my idea of fun as you have to hike up many stairs and then take care that someone has a good grip on you as you literally bend over backwards to kiss the stone.
 But it does seem to be high on many a bucket list.